 Design Builder acknowledges that University shall not pay or compensate Design Builder or any Subcontractor of any tier, in any manner, for the Costs of UCIP Coverages.

 University’s Election to Modify or Discontinue the UCIP.
 University may, for any reason, modify the UCIP Coverages, discontinue the UCIP, or request that Design Builder or any of its Subcontractors of any tier withdraw from the UCIP upon thirty (30) days written notice.
+If the performance of the work is extended beyond the expiration date of the UCIP Coverages, and University is unable to extend the UCIP Coverages for any reason, University will provide thirty (30) day written notice or as soon as practical if circumstances are such that 30 day notice is not possible.
 Upon such notice Design Builder and/or one or more of its Subcontractors, as specified by University in such notice, shall obtain and thereafter maintain during the performance of the Work, all (or a portion thereof as specified by University) of the UCIP Coverages.
 The form, content, limits of liability, cost, and the insurer issuing such replacement insurance shall be subject to University’s approval.
 The University shall pay Design Builder for the reasonable cost of replacement coverage required by this Article 11.1.12.

 Waiver of Subrogation.
 As to the UCIP and to the extent permitted by law, Design Builder and the University mutually waive all rights of recovery by subrogation arising out of deductibles, which are the responsibility of the Contractor under the UCIP, and for claims that are covered by the UCIP insurance policies or any other reason against each other, the University’s Representative, University’s Representative’s consultants, the UCIP Administrator, its or their officers, agents, or employees, and any other enrolled contractor or enrolled Subcontractor performing Work or rendering services on behalf of University in connection with the planning, development and construction of the Project.
 As to other insurance as identified under Article 11.1.10, to the extent permitted by law, Design Builder waives all rights of recovery by subrogation, as respects loss, damage, claims, suits or demands arising out of the Work, or any other reason against University, University’s Representative, University’s Representative’s consultants, and their respective officers, agents, or employees, performing Work or rendering services on behalf of University in connection with the planning, development and construction of the Project.
 University and Design Builder shall also each require that all insurance policies as required hereunder Article 11.1.10.1.1, .2, .3 and .4 (other than professional liability insurance policies) related to the Work, include clauses providing that each insurer shall waive all of its rights of recovery by subrogation against each other where applicable together with the same parties referenced immediately above in this Section 11.1.13.
 Subcontractor agrees to hold harmless and indemnify University for any loss or expense incurred as a result of Design Builder’s failure to obtain such waivers of subrogation from the insurers.
 Where permitted by law, Design Builder shall require similar written express waivers and insurance clauses from each of its Subcontractors.
 A waiver of subrogation shall be effective as to any individual or entity even if such individual or entity (a) would otherwise have a duty of indemnification, contractual or otherwise, (b) did not pay the insurance premium directly or indirectly, and (c) whether or not such individual or entity has an insurable interest in the property damaged.